Blog > How Long Do ACH Transfers Take? Everything you need to know

 3. Automated payments

-Automated ACH transfers can eliminate the need to manually initiate each transaction, saving you time by streamlining the payment process and allowing you to avoid any late fees, penalties, or other consequences of missed payments.
+Automated ACH payments can eliminate the need to manually initiate each transaction, saving you time by streamlining the payment process and allowing you to avoid any late fees, penalties, or other consequences of missed payments.

 Therefore, automation gives businesses and individuals the flexibility to easily change or cancel a recurring payment at any time if their needs or circumstances change.